-Lisa Fay Coutley’s debut poetry collection Errata (Southern Illinois University Press, 2015) was selected by Adrienne Su as a winner of the 2014 Crab Orchard Series in Poetry Open Competition Award and was named a finalist for the Society of Midland Authors’ Best Book of 2015 and for Foreword Review’s 2015 Book of the Year awards.
-She is the author of two chapbooks—In the Carnival of Breathing (Black Lawrence Press, 2011), winner of the Black River Chapbook Competition, and Back-Talk (Articles Press, 2010), winner of the Rooms Chapbook Contest.
+Lisa Fay Coutley is the author of tether (Black Lawrence Press, 2020), Errata (Southern Illinois University Press, 2015), which was selected by Adrienne Su as a winner of the 2014 Crab Orchard Series in Poetry Open Competition Award and was named a finalist for the Society of Midland Authors’ Best Book of 2015 and for Foreword Review’s 2015 Book of the Year awards, In the Carnival of Breathing (Black Lawrence Press, 2011), winner of the Black River Chapbook Competition, and Back-Talk (Articles Press, 2010), winner of the Rooms Chapbook Contest.

 Lisa Fay received her M.A. (nonfiction) and M.F.A. (poetry) from Northern Michigan University, where she was Poetry Editor for Passages North, and she completed her Ph.D. in Literature and Creative Writing at the University of Utah, where she was Poetry Editor for Quarterly West.
 She is an annual editor/judge for Black Lawrence Press’ Black River Chapbook Competition.
 She has taught writing at Northern Michigan University, the University of Utah, Snow College, and the University of Oregon.
-She has recently joined the University of Nebraska at Omaha Writer’s Workshop, where she is an Assistant Professor of Poetry.
+She is an Assistant Professor of Poetry & Creative Nonfiction at the University of Nebraska at Omaha Writer’s Workshop, where she coordinates the WRWS Reading Series and advises the student-run, campus literary journal, 13th Floor.

 See her Curriculum Vitae